madroach/minimalist/README.txt

 I. Common information

 Minimalist is a MINImalist MAiling LIST manager.
 It is fast, extremely easy to setup and support.
-It is written in Perl and fully tested on FreeBSD and Linux, where it works pretty well.
+It is written in Perl and tested on OpenBSD/OpenSMTPd.
 However there aren't causes not to use Minimalist on any other Unix system, because it doesn't use any system-dependent features.

 Minimalist has these features: